menhir-tech/dratio-python/README.md

 This source code is licensed under the Apache License, Version 2.0.
 Obtain a copy of the License at [apache.org](https://www.apache.org/licenses/LICENSE-2.0).

 The use of the data offered by this client must comply with Dratio's terms and conditions.
-Obtain a copy of the terms at [dratio.io](https://dratio.io/legal/terms/).
+Obtain a copy of the terms at [dratio.io/legal/](https://dratio.io/legal/terms/).

 ## Support

 If you encounter a bug or have a feature suggestion, please log an issue or contact us through our page or via email at [info@dratio.io](mailto:info@dratio.io)

-## Community

-Join the Dratio community to ask questions, share ideas, and collaborate on projects.
-Stay up-to-date with the latest news and announcements by following us on [LinkedIn](https://www.linkedin.com/company/dratio-io/).